RoyalIcing/Orb/README.md

 - Can be extended with additional functions and macros:
   - Unlike say C’s basic string-inserting preprocessor, Elixir is a full programming language without constraints.
   - We can read files or the network and then generate code.
+  - You can create your own DSL.
+Want to enforce immutable-style programming?
+Want to add pattern matching?
+Design a DSL for it.

 ----